Studio-Link/LGX-BeagleBoneBlack-Enclosure/README.md

 7/11/13

 - IGS, STEP, and SLDPRT/SLDASM files of each part and assembly.
-All parts updated to latest revision!
+All parts updated to latest revision.

 - STL files for 3D printing and such.
 3D Printing Notes: 1) You will still need screws for the case.
 2) Currently the standoffs embedded in the bottom half of the chassis are seperate parts, which may present a problem for affixing the Beaglebone.
 An update will make these files more accessible to 3D printing soon.

+- All files contained in zip, simply download and extract to get at them.
+Enjoy!

 The BeagleBone Black Enclosure is available at www.logicsupply.com/products/bb100